basarat/typescript-book/docs/types/type-system.md

 # TypeScript Type System
-We covered the main features of the TypeScript Type System back when we disucssed *Why TypeScript?*.
+We covered the main features of the TypeScript Type System back when we discussed *Why TypeScript?*.
 The following are a few key takeaways from that discussion which don't need further explanation:
 * The type system in typescript is designed to be *optional* so that *your javascript is typescript*.
 * TypeScript does not block *JavaScript emit* in the presence of Type Errors, allowing you to *progressively update your JS to TS*.